SalishSeaCast/docs/code-notes/salishsea-nemo/repos-maint/xios-2.rst

 Set-up
 ======

-The :file:`/ocean/sallen/hg_repos/XIOS-2-hg-mirror` repository is an :command:`svn` checkout of http://forge.ipsl.jussieu.fr/nemo/svn/branches/2012/dev_v3_4_STABLE_2012 and also a read-only Mercurial repository.
+The :file:`/ocean/sallen/hg_repos/XIOS-2-hg-mirror` repository is an :command:`svn` checkout of http://forge.ipsl.jussieu.fr/ioserver/svn/XIOS/trunk at revision 1066 and also a read-only Mercurial repository.
 It was initialized with:

 .. code-block:: bash